 Sources: Matthew 3:16–17 · Isaiah 42:1; Psalm 2:7 (behind the Father’s voice) · John Paul II, Rosarium Virginis Mariae §21

-Sacred site: Qasr el-Yahud, Jordan River — traditional site of the Baptism on the Jordanian bank, c.
+Sacred site: Qasr el-Yahud, Jordan River — traditional site of the Baptism on the western bank, c.
 50 km east of Jerusalem.
 Reopened as an official pilgrimage site in 2011 after decades of closure due to landmines from the 1967 war.

-On the third day there was a wedding in Cana in Galilee, and the mother of Jesus was there.
-Jesus and his disciples were also invited to the wedding.
-When the wine ran short, the mother of Jesus said to him, "They have no wine."
-Jesus said to her, "Woman, how does your concern affect me?
-My hour has not yet come."
-His mother said to the servers, "Do whatever he tells you."
+And the third day, there was a marriage in Cana of Galilee: and the mother of Jesus was there.
+And Jesus also was invited, and his disciples, to the marriage.
+And the wine failing, the mother of Jesus saith to him: They have no wine.
+And Jesus saith to her: Woman, what is that to me and to thee? my hour is not yet come.
+His mother saith to the waiters: Whatsoever he shall say to you, do ye.
 John 2:1-5

 Mary intercedes for a couple whose wedding celebration has run out of wine.
-She brings the need to her Son, accepts his apparent hesitation without anxiety, and then says to the servants the most important words in the Gospel of John: "Do whatever he tells you."
+She brings the need to her Son, accepts his apparent hesitation without anxiety, and then says to the servants the most important words in the Gospel of John: "Whatsoever he shall say to you, do ye."
 This is the Marian disposition in its essence.
 Jesus performs His first public miracle — changing water into wine — anticipating the wine of the Eucharist at the Last Supper.
 The fruit is "To Jesus through Mary": bringing our needs to Mary, who always leads us to her Son.

-Why To Jesus Through Mary?
+Why To Jesus through Mary?

 Sources: John 2:1–5 · John Paul II, Rosarium Virginis Mariae §21 · St. Louis de Montfort, True Devotion to Mary